pklausler/guitartheory/fourstring.md

 One can apply similar techniques to use leading tones in II-V-I progressions, since the II is the V of the V.
+## Changing string sets
+As you probably already know, you can relocate any chord on the guitar by shifting the pattern up one string, assuming there's still one left, and then moving towards the nut by five or four frets.
+Conversely, one can move a patten to a lower set of strings by moving up in pitch five or four frets.

+This is useful to know when using the "buddy system" because one can quickly run out of room moving up and down the neck.
 ## Four tones on sets of five and six strings
 The same buddy system (roots pair with fifths, thirds pair with sevenths) applies if we introduce an unplayed string between the two pairs; however, the two tones in one pair